-specializing in Evidence-based treatment for anxiety Disorders and OCD.
+specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Licensed Psychologist providing Individual Therapy services in Oregon

-Our world can be a scary place.
+The world can be a very scary place.
 It is no wonder so many of us are anxious and scared.
-At the same time, many of us have learned to respond to stressful and uncertain situations in ways that, while understandable, are unhelpful and can manifest as Anxiety, Fear, and Obsessive-Compulsive Disorders.
-In my therapy practice, I help people learn new ways to respond to their physiology, the challenges in their lives, and the anxiety they feel.
+In my practice, I help people learn new ways to respond to their physiology, the challenges in their lives, and the anxiety they feel, with the goal of helping people tap into more ease, joy, and connection.

-As a psychologist, my first and most important goal is to help you feel seen and understood.
-You are doing the best you can with the brain you have, the tools you have learned, and the challenges you are facing, and the shame, embarrassment, and/or anger that manifests when you feel misunderstood becomes its own problem that can get in the way of change.
+My first and most important goal is to help you feel seen and understood.
+You are doing the best you can with the brain you have, the tools you have learned, the challenges you are facing, and culture you are imbedded in and how it intersects with your identities.
+Often, the shame, embarrassment, and/or anger that manifests when you feel misunderstood or unaccepted become their own problems that can get in the way of change.

-Next, I want to help you develop more helpful tools to navigate the world, in ways that are grounded in self-knowledge, self-compassion, and self-confidence.
+In addition to helping you feel understood and accepted, I want to help you develop more helpful tools to navigate the world, in ways that are grounded in mindfulness, self-knowledge, self-compassion, and self-confidence.
 I want to help you discover what really matters to you, and learn to take steps toward a life full of meaning, even when anxiety and/or OCD get in the way.
 We don’t have to wait for our mental health to be perfect to live full and meaningful lives.

 My approach: In-Person or telehealth Services